 Could This Study Provide Evidence that Testosterone for Women is a Viable Treatment Option?

-Testosterone Deficiency clearly has a negative impact on women’s health as they age.
-It diminishes sexual desire and function, has a negative effect on strength, and leads to an increased risk of osteoporosis and frailty.
-Though Bio-Identical Testosterone is not specifically formulated for women at this time, it is undeniable that Testosterone Replacement Therapy will have specific formulations designed to bolster feminine wellness in the near future.
+Testosterone deficiency clearly has a negative impact on women’s health as they age.
+It diminishes sexual desire and function, has an adverse effect on strength, and leads to an increased risk of osteoporosis and frailty.
+Though Bio-Identical Testosterone is not specially formulated for women at this time, it is undeniable that Testosterone Replacement Therapy will have specific formulations designed to bolster feminine wellness shortly.